The rates of growth in a hyperbolic group: Well ordering of the set of growth rates

-So far we know that all the elements that we constructed are mapped to non-trivial elements by the epimorphisms $\{h_n\}$.
+where $w_t \in B_m(L,\eta(S))$, are mapped to non-trivial elements by the epimorphisms $\{h_n\}$ for large $n$.
 But the maps $h_n$ may be not injective on these collections of elements.
 Hence, we take out some of the elements that we constructed, in order to guarantee that the remaining elements are mapped injectively by the epimorphisms $h_n$, for large enough $n$.

 \begin{definition}[Forbidden and feasible elements] We say that a non-trivial element $w_1 \in B_m(L,\eta(S))$ is {\it forbidden} if there exists an element $w_2 \in B_m(L,\eta(S))$, and an element $u_{i,j}$ that was constructed in lemma \ref{1.3}, such that: